Skip to main content

 Description

 CVE-2026-33009 is a high-severity race condition vulnerability in the EVerest everest-core EV charging software stack versions prior to 2026.
 02. 0.
-The flaw arises from concurrent access to shared resources (Charger::shared_context and internal_context) without proper synchronization when processing specific MQTT messages, leading to undefined behavior and potential memory corruption.
-Exploitation requires no authentication or user interaction and can cause denial of service or integrity issues in charging operations.
-A patch is available in version 2026.
+The issue arises from concurrent access to shared context objects without proper locking, triggered by a specific MQTT message.
+This can lead to undefined behavior and potential memory corruption.
+The vulnerability has been patched in version 2026.
 02. 0.
-Organizations using affected versions should prioritize updating to mitigate risks.
-The vulnerability poses significant risks to EV infrastructure providers and operators globally, especially in countries with high EV adoption and critical charging infrastructure.

 AI-Powered Analysis